What is spaced repetition?

 What types of cards can I create in Rember?

-also planning to add multiple choice cards, image occlusions, and special card types,
+occlusions, multiple choice cards, and special card types, such as those for practicing

 Can you import/export cards and review data from/to Anki?